babytech/gtemp/README.md

   0.0.9 --- support FUSE function and generate temperature of each sensor as file node on mount directory

   0.1.0 --- support show history temperature from csv file

+  0.1.1 --- support http file server and show current temperature on web